-Again, simply use the Vagrantfile to automatically build the OS X bootloaders:
+Again, simply use the Vagrantfile to automatically build the macOS bootloaders:

+'''

-export TARGET=OSX # make the Vagrantfile build for OS X vagrant up linux64 && vagrant halt linux
+export TARGET=OSX # make the Vagrantfile build for macOS

+vagrant up linux64 && vagrant halt linux

+'''

-This should create the bootloaders in .../PyInstaller/bootloader/Darwin-/.
+This should create the bootloaders in ../PyInstaller/bootloader/Darwin-/.

 If for some reason this fails, try running vagrant provision linux64.